guserav/dotfiles/README.md

 ## Usage

 Change the variable in vars.json to fit you.
 See section Variable for further explanations.
+This is only required if you use a role requiring the variables.
+In general (else it is a bug) tasks depending on a variable will be skipped if the respective variable is not set.

+The configurations are split by tags.
+See section tags for further explanations about the tags.

-To run for example base.yml perform the following command
+To run for example a basic configuration perform the following command
+'''ansible-playbook all.yml --tags "base" --ask-become-pass --extra-vars "@vars.json"'''

+If you are on a distribution that supports the install procedure used by ansible then also specify '--skip-tags "only_config"'
-'''ansible-playbook base.yml --ask-become-pass --extra-vars "@vars.json"'''
+'''ansible-playbook all.yml --tags "base" --skip-tags "only_config" --ask-become-pass --extra-vars "@vars.json"'''

-Note: On some systems (e.g. CentOS) root doesn't have overall access thus it could be vise to specify an other tmp dir then the default one.
+Note: On some systems (e.g. CentOS) root doesn't have overall access thus it could be vise to specify another tmp dir then the default one.
 This can be done by adding the following to your ~/.ansible.cfg:
 '''
 [defaults]
 remote_tmp = /tmp/ansible-$USER